cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### What is the support policy for older versions of the software?

-CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
+{{ site.data.products.dedicated }} supports the latest major version of CockroachDB and the version immediately preceding it.
 We highly recommend running one of the two latest versions of CockroachDB, but we will never force a major upgrade to a cluster without your knowledge.
 You can contact [Support](https://support.cockroachlabs.com/hc/en-us) if you require an exception.

-### How do I check to see if CockroachCloud is down?
+### How do I check to see if {{ site.data.products.db }} is down?

-The [**CockroachCloud Status** page](https://status.cockroachlabs.cloud) is a publicly available page that displays the current uptime status of the following services:
+The [**{{ site.data.products.db }} Status** page](https://status.cockroachlabs.cloud) is a publicly available page that displays the current uptime status of the following services:

-- [**{{ site.data.products.db }} Console**](https://cockroachlabs.cloud/clusters): The UI used for signing up for CockroachCloud, cluster creation and management, and user management.
+- [**{{ site.data.products.db }} Console**](https://cockroachlabs.cloud/clusters): The UI used for signing up for {{ site.data.products.db }}, cluster creation and management, and user management.
 - **AWS**: The status reported here reflects the health of existing AWS {{ site.data.products.db }} clusters and the ability to provision new clusters in AWS.
 - **GCP**: The status reported here reflects the health of existing GCP {{ site.data.products.db }} clusters and the ability to provision new clusters in GCP.